 The Office of Disability Services will review documentation and arrange a meeting with the residence student requesting that an Emotional Support Animal be permitted in University housing.
 This policy will be carefully reviewed with the residence student at that time.

-The Office of Disability Services and the Office of Residence Life & Housing will resolve any conflict in a timely manner.
+The Office of Disability Services and Residence Life & Housing Services will resolve any conflict in a timely manner.
 Staff members will consider the conflicting needs and/or accommodations of all residence students involved.

 - The Owner is financially responsible for the actions of the Emotional Support Animal including bodily injury or property damage.
 The Owner